 Frequently Asked Questions

 Bring your own lawn chair or blanket.
-Dogs and pets are not allowed due to presence of sheep.
+Dogs and pets are not allowed.
 No coolers, bicycles or skateboards allowed.

 When and where is the fair?

-The 2021 fair will be August 13-15 and located at Harriet Island in Saint Paul, MN.
+The 2021 fair will be August 13-15 and located at Harriet Island in Saint Paul, Minnesota.

 Are you charging admission this year?

 Yes, we are.
-Advance sales are opening in May at discounted rates.
-Click here to go to our ticket page.
+Advance sales are available at discounted rates through the end of July.
+Click here to purchase tickets.

 Bikes: Can I bike to the Irish Fair of Minnesota?